bcgov/citz-imb-kc-api-docs/README.md

 - Some schemas aren't parsed properly
 - Get path params and body in same way as query
 - Get and display responses
-- Clean up header styling
 - Clean up login button state
-- Make common controllers part of customControllers config option
 - Add entities
-- Add minimize button to module sections and minimize all button
+- Add minimize all button for modules
 - Describe syntax and structure requirements/limitations in README
-- Add BCSans font
 - Expand login to more than just IDIR

 <br />